MIDAS Knowledge Base

-- MIDAS is not meant for storing sensitive payment details, and no native booking/client/invoice fields are available for such storage.
-However, if a MIDAS user decides to manually input a client's sensitive payment details into user-editable fields within MIDAS (for instance, in a custom booking field, or the client notes field, on an invoice, etc), there are risks associated with this, and the user will then break the PCI Compliance of their MIDAS system.
-For this reason, as a MIDAS user/administrator you should NEVER store sensitive payment details in MIDAS.
+- MIDAS is not meant for storing sensitive payment details, and no native booking, client, or invoice fields are available for such storage.
+However, if a MIDAS user decides to manually input sensitive payment details into user-editable fields within MIDAS (for instance, in a custom booking field, or the client notes field, on an invoice, etc), there are risks associated with this, and the user will then break the PCI Compliance of their MIDAS system.
+For this reason, as a MIDAS user or administrator you should NEVER store sensitive payment details within your MIDAS system.

-- If a customer is utilizing the optional MIDAS API to integrate MIDAS with an alternative 3rd party card processor/payment provider, it is the customer's responsibility to ensure proper PCI compliance.
+- If you are utilizing the optional MIDAS API to integrate MIDAS with an alternative 3rd party card processor or payment provider, it is your responsibility to ensure proper PCI compliance.